Win Back Dormant Customers With a Customer Reactivation Campaign

 Customer reactivation strategies and best practices include:

 Marketers and salespeople re-engage dormant customers using multiple channels and strategies.
-According to the 2016 Target Marketing Media Usage Survey, retention methods that deliver the strongest ROI include:
+According to the HubSpot’s Ultimate List of Marketing Statistics for 2021, customer retention methods that deliver the strongest ROI include:

 - Direct mail